 When the topic has been selected and literature has been reviewed, the first decision to be made is the research questions related to the identified research problem.
 The objectives can be derived from the ideas based on theories or they can be developed from earlier research (Nardi 2016, 45).
-Research questions have a direct connection to the whole research starting from the objectives and leading to the research questions and everything following after that in the process.
-Research questions make objectives more concrete and specific by connecting the abstract concepts of the objectives to empirical and concrete data and indicators as utilized in the actual research.
+Research questions have a direct connection to the whole research starting from the objectives and leading to the research questions make objectives more concrete and specific by connecting the abstract concepts of the objectives to empirical and concrete data and indicators as utilized in the actual research.
 (Punch 2003, 32.)
 The objective and research questions define the variables of the study.
 An essential feature of empirical research is that the data is collected on individual person level and then measured different variables of the group of people to see how the variables relate to each other across the selected sample.
 (Punch 2003, 29.)